Viktoras Petkus: Lithuanian Helsinki Group

 Petkus' persecution attracted international attention.
 For example, his case was mentioned by U.S. President Jimmy Carter in a news conference when discussing human rights in the Soviet Union.
-Harsh sentences handed out to Petkus, Alexander Ginzburg, Aleksandr Solzhenitsyn, and other dissidents prompted the U.S. government to enact punitive measures against the Soviet Union, including requiring export licenses for oil and gas equipment and review of cultural and scientific exchanges.
+Harsh sentences handed out to Petkus, Alexander Ginzburg, Aleksandr Solzhenitsyn, and other dissidents prompted the U.S. government to enact punitive measures against the Soviet Union, including requiring export licenses for oil and gas equipment and reviewing cultural and scientific exchanges.

 Independent Lithuania

-When Soviets introduced glasnost and perestroika policies that allowed freer political expressions, Petkus was released.
+When Soviets introduced glasnost and perestroika policies that allowed freer political expression, Petkus was released.
 He returned to Lithuania in fall 1988 and joined political activities.
 In 1989, he became chairman of the Christian Democratic Union (until 2001), one of the co-founders of Ateitis Catholic youth organization and the Lithuanian Human Rights Association (was its honorary chairman).
 He also co-founded the Union of Lithuanian Political Prisoners in 1990.
 He published newspaper Nepriklausoma Lietuva (Independent Lithuania) in 1990–1995 and edited journal Lietuvos sargas (Guardian of Lithuania) in 1994–1995.
 In 1992–1997, he was advisor to the Seimas and the Government of Lithuania on human rights.

 He then largely retired from public life and devoted his time to writing.
 While Petkus did not complete his university education, he was well read and amassed a large personal library (5,000 books were gifted to the library of Mykolas Romeris University in 2010).
 He wrote several works on the history of the Catholic church in Lithuania: chapels of Vilnius Cathedral (1994), bishop Ignacy Jakub Massalski (2000), bishops of Vilnius (2002), priest Česlovas Kavaliauskas (2002), Dominican Order in Lithuania (2004), Church of Saint Nicholas in Vilnius (2004).
 He also published two volumes of documents of the Lithuanian Helsinki Group (1999 and 2007) and a collection of letters, memoirs, and poems of political prisoners of the Soviet Union (2007).

 After a long illness, Petkus died on 1 May 2012 in Vilnius.
 He was buried in Raseiniai where a progymnasium was renamed in his memory in September 2012.